-Filing a divorce in Nevada differs vastly from filing a divorce in the State of New York, for instance.
+Filing for divorce in Nevada differs vastly from filing a divorce in the State of New York, for instance.

 The rules in Nevada are more moderate, and no valid reason is needed beyond incompatibility, which means no need to hire private investigators to prove wrong-doing.